Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Spinach.
 We decided to go with chopped baby spinach for our meatballs to add some greens.
 We love starting the day with some veggies, and this is a great way to get them in.

-- Avocado sauce.
-The avocado sauce is optional, but really turns these into a treat!
+- Avocado-cilantro sauce.
+The sauce is optional, but really turns these into a treat!
 It’s made with avocados, lime juice, and cilantro and will keep all week.

 Our goal was to make sure it was as easy as possible to make these chorizo potato breakfast meatballs so that you can simply add them on to your Sunday meal prep.